bsao17/django-authentication/README.md

-# Learning to use Django Authentication
+# Learning Django Authentication use !

 here you only find the Django authentication process that I'm learning to use too!